IlyaKozlov1991/Repository-for-practice-29-07-22/Markdown tutorial.md

 For example we have an idea, but not sure in it.
 We can type our code here and keep it.

-## Why are branches important and useful?
-Different branches allow user or several users to follow a project and make changes in it.
-Or test some ideas without impacting the main tree of a project.
 Once idea is tested or changes are accepted branches can be merged (joined together).